FlameKat53/TWiLightMenu-Launcher/README.md

 FlameKat53 - fixed compatibility for TWL Menu++ v7.1.0 with RocketRobz's Help

+Daniel - Made the icon.bin and banner.bin files, helped out a lot

-RocketRobz - literally made the launcher
+RocketRobz - literally made the launcher and TWiLight Menu++

 NightYoshi370 - giving me the idea to fix the launcher, specifically for him